Part 2 of “Two Perspectives on Postmodernism” See Part 1

 1. Postmodernism is too Parochial

 This might seem unlikely, given that postmodernism spends so much time critiquing western culture.
 But that very obsession with the West is the problem.
 Postmodernism can easily become a negative image of the old imperial mindset that valued everything western and dismissed other cultures as barbarous.
-Postmoderns have difficulty appreciating the strengths of western culture and trouble critiquing the abuses of others—especially when such a critique might give credence to conservatives.
+Postmoderns have difficulty appreciating the strengths of western culture and trouble critiquing the abuses of others—especially when such a critique might give credence to (western) conservatives.
 Think, for example, of the hostility which greeted the ANU’s proposed centre for western civilisation, or the left’s casual, guilt-by-association dismissal of Ayaan Hirsi Ali.

 For some postmodern Christians, it seems, the best way to serve the spread of the gospel is to spend a disproportionate amount of time lecturing other believers about their cultural faux pas

 This inward focus shows up in the church too.
 For some postmodern Christians, it seems that the best way to serve the spread of the gospel is to spend a disproportionate amount of time lecturing other believers about their cultural faux pas.
-In many cases they have a point, but this preoccupation with talking about hindrances to the gospel easily turns into a distraction from it.
+In many instances they have a point, but this preoccupation with talking about hindrances to the gospel easily turns into a distraction from it.